agmcarthur/Biochem-3BP3/Lab_8_Microarrays/README.md

 > Flash Update - False Discovery

 In **Example #3**, you will take the normalized data from the zebrafish oxidative stress experiment examined above and perform a statistical analysis.
-You will need from A2L:

-* file *oxidative-stress.txt*
+You will need:

-* file *oxidative-stress-design.txt*
+* files *oxidative-stress.txt* and *oxidative-stress-design.txt*, available in [oxidative-stress.zip](oxidative-stress.zip)

+We will use [MeV](http://mev.tm4.org) to analyse these data.
 Initial steps:

 * Log transform the data to reduce Power Relationships in the data
 * Median centre the probes to down-play abundance and focus on variation